Lumpy Skin Disease found in Italy and France

 LSD is transmitted via insects such as biting flies and mosquitoes.
 Transmission from animal to animal plays a minor role.
 Movement of infected animals to free areas is mostly responsible for long-distance spread.

-Europe’s first case of Lumpy Skin Disease (LSD) since 2015 was reported in Italy on 21 June 2025.
-Detected on the island of Sardinia, the disease was detected on a cattle farm following detection of clinical symptoms.
+Europe’s first case of Lumpy Skin Disease (LSD) in years was reported in Italy on 21 June 2025.
+Detected on the island of Sardinia, the disease was identified following reports of clinical symptoms.
 The World Organisation for Animal Health (WOAH) outlines that while the source of infection is inconclusive, it is likely from infected insects.

 There is a risk that the virus will be introduced into countries including Germany, Belgium and the Netherlands.